-ECE K291 (formerly CDV K217) 3 CREDIT HOURS STUDENT TEACHING II environment with children age's birth to 8 years.
+The purpose of this practicum is to enable students to apply child development theory, teaching methodologies, and teaching competencies in a learning environment with children age's birth to 8 years.
 Students will demonstrate the ability to manage a classroom independently, to plan, organize, implement, and evaluate classroom activities.
 Students will complete a minimum of 125 hours of student teaching, and 20 hours of contact time devoted to issues in Early Childhood.
 Students will complete a Senior Portfolio relevant to their student teaching experiences and current research.
 Students must fulfill specific health requirements mandated by CT State Licensing, including fingerprinting.
 These expenses must be assumed by the student.